FeRA: Frequency-Energy Constrained Routing for Effective Diffusion Adaptation Fine-Tuning: Conclusion

 \section{Conclusion}

-We propose FeRA, a parameter-efficient fine-tuning framework for diffusion models guided by the frequency-energy state of latent representations.
-It comprises three lightweight modules: a Frequency-Energy Indicator for bandwise energy analysis, a Soft Router for frequency-specific expert blending, and a Frequency-Energy Consistency Loss for stable optimization.
-By aligning adaptation with the frequency-energy in the denoising process, FeRA adds minimal overhead and integrates seamlessly into existing diffusion backbones.
-This design explicitly exploits the natural frequency-energy hierarchy in diffusion trajectories, allowing the model to focus adaptation on the most informative frequency bands.
-Extensive experiments show consistent gains in fidelity, alignment, and style, clearly demonstrating that frequency-energy awareness provides an effective and interpretable route to diffusion adaptation.
+In this paper, we presented FeRA, a parameter-efficient fine-tuning framework guided by the frequency-energy state of latent representations that utilizes a Frequency-Energy Indicator, Soft Router, and Consistency Loss to align adaptation with the natural frequency hierarchy.
+Extensive experiments demonstrate that FeRA achieves superior fidelity, alignment, and style customization with minimal parameter overhead.
+Our findings confirm that frequency-energy awareness offers a robust and interpretable direction for diffusion adaptation.